The name given to us by those we serve, for those we serve.

 THC’s programs train high school, middle school, and elementary students from over 15 campuses across the city in servant leadership and character development.

-Staff and volunteers provide mentorship, spiritual, and physical care for our youth.
+Staff and volunteers provide mentorship as well as spiritual and physical care for our youth.

-The staff and volunteers at The Hope Center continue toward the vision to develop healthy communities on Kansas City’s Eastside, where the vulnerable can have hope and flourish.
+The staff and volunteers at The Hope Center continue toward the vision of developing healthy communities on Kansas City’s Eastside, where the vulnerable can have hope and flourish.

-We're always in need of volunteers.
-Whether as an individual, corporate or church team, the time you give to our families and youth can make a life-long impact in their lives.
+We are always in need of volunteers.
+Whether as an individual, corporation or church team, the time you give to our families and youth can make a life-long impact in their lives.